andreybleme/andreybleme.github.io/_posts/2023-07-31-researchscale-is-here.markdown

 We are on Beta.
 It means there are many more things we want to build to make research more enjoyable.

 I have plans to share milestones and details on the journey of building it.
-[Subscribe](https://andreybleme.substack.com/) if you don’t want to miss it.

-[Signing up now](https://app.researchscale.io/signup) you could be our first user ✨
+Sign up now you and be the first to try it out: [researchscale.io](https://researchscale.io/) ✨